 - New technologies have given rise to new physical and cybersecurity risks.
 The proliferation of decentralised and interconnected Smart Energy assets creates greater vulnerability to malevolent security breaches.
 Industry and government must step up security efforts to protect against cyber threats.

 Investment opportunities in the time of a pandemic

-In the case of improving energy efficiency, optimizing energy structure (the energy source mix) will be key.
-To achieve the goal of total coal consumption control and reducing air pollution, the National Development and Reform Commission (NDRC) issued the Interim Measures for the Substitution and Management of Coal Consumption Reduction in Key Areas in 2014 (FGHZ , No. 2984).
-Coal consumption reduction actions have been practiced in Beijing, Tianjin, Hebei, Shanghai, Jiangsu, Zhejiang and Guangdong’s Pearl River Delta Region, requiring all these provinces and areas to propose specific measures for coal consumption reduction and quantities to be reduced.
+In the case of improving energy efficiency, optimising energy structure (the energy source mix) will be key.
+To achieve the goal of total coal consumption control and reducing air pollution, the National Development and Reform Commission (NDRC) issued the Interim Measures for the Substitution and Management of Coal Consumption Reduction in Key Areas in 2014 (FGHZ , No. 2984) .
+Coal consumption reduction actions have been practised in Beijing, Tianjin, Hebei, Shanghai, Jiangsu, Zhejiang and Guangdong’s Pearl River Delta Region, requiring all these provinces and areas to propose specific measures for coal consumption reduction and quantities to be reduced.
 Those areas are priority investment regions.

 Sector growth and national policy

 China’s energy industry is deeply affected by national strategies and policies.
 The national energy strategy of China has been shifting amid the geopolitical and global market changes that define 2020 — including the trade war and coronavirus outbreak.

 In June, the country’s energy regulator, National Energy Administration (NEA), released the belated annual national energy strategy, Energy Sector Work Guiding Opinions for 2020.
 The key conclusions include:

 - Major Strategy Change 2020: “Energy Security” Back to No. 1